Shervinhk/Shervinhk/README.md

 ## About Me

 I’m an applied mathematician and engineer.
-My work combines mathematical modeling, machine learning, and data analysis to solve technical problems in medicine, biology, and technology.
+My work combines mathematical modeling, machine learning, and data analysis to solve technical problems in medicine, human behavior, computation and technology.

 I hold an M.Math in Applied Mathematics from the University of Waterloo, where I developed models for diabetes and virtual kidney function using large scale medical data, and a B.Sc. in Electrical Engineering and minor in math from Sharif University of Technology, specializing in control theory and applied mathematics.